A free, public, weekly writing group centered on substantial feedback & actionable critique.

 Upcoming Events

-Monday November 4: Technique Meeting @ Isle of Books/Used Book Emporium, 6 pm
+Monday December 16: Meeting @ Isle of Books/Used Book Emporium, 6 pm

 Book Club